 Nonprofit giving days have always been a crucial part of online fundraising, and their importance is only growing in our increasingly digital world.
 Whether you’re planning for GivingTuesday or your organization’s own “big giving day,” here’s how to make it a success.

 1. Plan early: It’s never too early to brainstorm.

-2. Identify your target audiences and turn them into champions.
+2. Turn your target audiences into champions.

 Ask your supporters and allies to become ambassadors in your effort.
 This is also a great cultivation step!
 To start, think of the various personas within your organization.
 Who do you engage with most?
 Are they:

 - Alumni of your school or services?